rstms/alpine-awscli2/README.md

-While the `awscli` package on PyPi *just works* for python2 users, those who wish to use current python versions or require the expanded V2 features discover that version 2 is not available using the expected idiom:
+While the `awscli` package on PyPi *just works* for python2 users, those who wish to use current python versions or require the expanded V2 features may discover to their dismay that version 2 is not available using the expected
-`pip install awscli>=2.0.0`
+ idiom: `pip install awscli==2.X.X`

 AWS has chosen not to distribute aws-cli V2.X.X and its botocore dependency on PyPi.